tedneward/Azgaarnoth/Creatures/Cattle.md

 >- **Languages** --
 >- **Challenge** 1/4
 >___
->***Beast of Burden.***.
-The ox is considered to be one size larger for the purpose of determining its carrying capacity.
+>***Beast of Burden.*** The ox is considered to be one size larger for the purpose of determining its carrying capacity.
 >
 >#### Actions
->***Gore.***.
-Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
+>***Gore.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 7 (1d6 + 4) piercing damage.
 If the ox moved at least 20 feet straight toward the target immediately before the hit, the target takes an extra 7 (2d6) piercing damage.
 >

 ---